wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
+You can run the service that we developed above as a Docker container.
 As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.